 - Organic starter/grower feed (start with a 50 pound bag for 4 or more chicks)

 Get your Chicks or Pullets

+You’ve decided on raising chickens and have everything else picked out, now it’s time to get your chickens!
 You have many choices to make when deciding to start your backyard flock.
 I know this can feel overwhelming but you don’t have to know exactly what you want.
 It’s just good to know there are choices and if presented with one, which choice is best for you.

 One choice you have to make is baby chicks or pullets (egg laying age).

 - You can pick from a variety of breeds.

 - You can socialize them early.
 If you handle them early you are more likely to be able to handle them later.

 - Did I mention they are so cute! (and great for a homeschooling lesson)